ikelaiah/free-pascal-and-lazarus-cookbook/docs/docs/advanced/multi-threading-snippets.md

 end.
 ```

-## Assigns ID to each student name from a text file
+## Assigns a student ID to each student name from a text file

 This program assigns ID to each student name from a text file and sort by student ID.